D43thsilence/CART253-2023/Exercises/Conversation with a foreign entity/README.md

-# Template p5 project
+# Conversation with a foreign entity

-In this project I make several shapes and animations move.
+In this project I animate the colors and movement of multiple shapes.